devLeandroCoelho/devLeandroCoelho/README.md

  # IN ENGLISH NOW

 ### Hi!
 I'm Leandro Coelho (devLeCoelhoOfficial)
-#### I'm married and student of Full Stack Web Developer
+#### I'm married and student of Full Stack Developer

 I've been working with IT for 20 years in the technical area and for the last two years I'm specializing in being a Full Stack Web Programmer.
-I am married, I have a daughter and two Schnauzer dogs.
+I'm married, I have a daughter and two Schnauzer dogs.
 I love my wife, daughter and dogs so much!

-- 💻 I’m seeking for my first dev job…
+- 💻 I'm working in the Process area of a large retail chain stores and I'm looking for my first job as a developer...
-- 🌱 I’m currently learning a little bit of everything…
+- 🌱 Currently, learning a lot about Python and focusing my studies on this language...
-- 🤔 I’m looking for help with VUE
+- 🤔 I'm looking for help with Python, English and Vue...
 - 💬 Ask me about anything...
+I'm proud that I really enjoy helping other people..
+I learn a lot teaching others!
-- 📫 How to reach me: search my social networks below...
+- 📫 How to find me: search my social networks below...
-- 🥅 2022-2025 Goals: Return to live in the US, working as a Full Stack Web Developer
+- 🥅 2022-2026 Goals: Return to live in the US, working as a Full Stack Developer
-- ⚡ Fun fact: I love play videogame and on Apple devices
+- ⚡ Fun fact: I love playing video games and Apple equipment.

 <div style="display: inline_block">
   <img height="160em" src="https://github-readme-stats.vercel.app/api?username=devLeandroCoelho&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>